Azure/azure-iot-device-ecosystem/get_started/stm32cube-cloud-jam-l4-c.md

 ## 3.3 Receive messages from IoT Hub

-To send a message from IoT Hub to [Cloud-JAM L4](http://rushup.tech/) board with iothub-explorer, open Node.js command prompt and insert the following commands:
+To send a message from IoT Hub to [Cloud-JAM L4](http://rushup.tech/) board with iothub-explorer, open the command prompt and insert the following commands:

-    iothub-explorer send <device name> <message> --ack=full
+    Iothub-explorer send <DEVICE_NAME> {"""Name""":"""<Message>""","""Parameters""":{}}  --ack=full

 Messages received by STM32 Cloud-JAM L4 are printed over serial terminal interface once received.
 Some cloud-to-device messages are also interpreted by the application: